buddhist-uni/buddhist-uni.github.io/README.md

 - [_tags](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/master/_tags) - The bibliographic topics, arranged in a directed, ontological graph via the `parents` field.
 - [_tests](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/master/_tests) - A couple of pages with Integration Tests I have used during development in the past, and decided to keep around in case the code is useful in the future.

+Lastly,
+- [.github/workflows](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/master/.github/workflows) contains my [GitHub Actions](https://docs.github.com/en/actions) [Workflow files](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) which build the site and check for certain errors.

-For questions about the source code, feel free to [email me](mailto:khemarato.bhikkhu@gmail.com) or [post an issue or comment on GitHub](https://github.com/buddhist-uni/buddhist-uni.github.io/).
+For questions about the source code, feel free to [email me](mailto:khemarato.bhikkhu@gmail.com) or post an issue or comment on GitHub.

 ## Contributions

 The beauty of Jekyll is that it outputs plain HTML, which you can find in [the repo's "prod" branch](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/prod).
 This raw html can be reworked in a variety of ways.
 Feel free to reuse it in any (ethical) way you like.
-If you would like to contribute anything back, please message me or fork the repository and open a pull request!
+If you would like to contribute anything back, please message me, [open an issue](https://github.com/buddhist-uni/buddhist-uni.github.io/issues/new) or fork the repository and open a pull request!

 # Future Directions